Ivanova contact join-semilattices are not finitely axiomatizable

 The argument in the proof of Theorem \ref{dn} is very similar in spirit to \cite[Example 5.2(d)]{cs}.
-The main simplification here is obtained by constructing $\mathbf S$ directly as a subsemilattice of some Boolean algebra, thus Theorem \ref{thmb} can be invoked in order to get (D1), with no need of complicated computations.
+The main simplification here is obtained by constructing $\mathbf S$ directly as a join-subsemilattice of some Boolean algebra, thus Theorem \ref{thmb} can be invoked in order to get (D1), with no need of complicated computations.
 Notice that, while $\mathbf S$ in the proof is comparatively well-behaved, the weak contact on $\mathbf C$ is not even additive.
-Indeed, $ \bar{a}$ and $ \bar{b}$ are in contact, but they are sums of distinct atoms of $\mathbf C$, by the Claim, and such atoms are pairwise not in contact.
-Of course, this argument can be carried over in $\mathbf C$ but not in $\mathbf S$.
+Indeed, $ \bar{a}$ and $ \bar{b}$ are in contact, but they are sums of distinct atoms of $\mathbf C$, by the Claim, and such atoms are not in contact pairwise.
+Of course, this argument can be carried out in $\mathbf C$ but not in $\mathbf S$.